jmike/naomi/API-Table.md

   });
 ```

-##### Notes

-Primary keys can be composite, i.e. consisting of more-than-one columns.

 ### <a name="getUniqueKeys" href="getUniqueKeys">#</a>getUniqueKeys([callback]) -> promise

 Retrieves unique key metadata from database.
+Please note: a table may have multiple, as well as composite, unique keys.

 ##### Parameters